 Your donation saves lives!

-Please help us alleviate the suffering of the Syrian people - donate now!
+Help alleviate the suffering of the Syrian people!

 After natural disasters, many dedicated and highly motivated citizens want to support the affected people in the crisis regions with donations in kind.
 Malteser International is grateful for this offer to help.
 Nevertheless, we have to ask for your comprehension as in most cases we cannot accept this offer due to the following reasons: